julian-risch/toxic-comment-collection/README.md

 get_all_datasets(api_config_path='./src/toxic_comment_collection/api_config.json')
 ```

 - After downloading all datasets, they can be combined into one large tab-separated file.
 To this end, the file `./src/toxic_comment_collection/config.json` defines the mappings of different labels to a common subset as described in our [paper](https://aclanthology.org/2021.woah-1.17/).
-Note that we skip downloading all datasets in the following command:
+You can download it [here](https://github.com/julian-risch/toxic-comment-collection/blob/main/src/toxic_comment_collection/config.json), as it is part of this GitHub repository.
+The resulting combined file is stored in `./files/combined.tsv`.
+Note that we skip downloading all datasets in the following command assuming you have already downloaded them:
 ```
 get_all_datasets(config_path="./src/toxic_comment_collection/config.json", skip_download=True, api_config_path='./src/toxic_comment_collection/api_config.json')
 ```

 - A summary of all downloaded datasets can be generated with the `generate_statistics()` method:
 ```
 from toxic_comment_collection import generate_statistics
 generate_statistics('./files')